Admission Requirements for High School Students

 Whether you attend a traditional public high school or you are a home-schooled student, we evaluate your admission application based on a range of criteria, including:

-- Curriculum completed and grades received.
+- The curriculum you have completed and grades you've received.

 - Recommendations from counselors, teachers, or others that can attest to your academic ability.

 - Other factors, including extracurricular activities, community involvement, and life circumstances.

 Although each student we admit is unique, we generally want to see that you have completed a serious, college-preparatory course of study in high school.